 Dolphin Discoveries - Captain Cook Afternoon Snorkel

 This combination dolphin / whale watching and snorkel tour is 3 hours of fun.
-You will see the sea caves and lava tubes of the historic Kona Coast as you make your way to Captain Cook's Monument at Kealakekua Bay.
-Once there, you will snorkel one of the nicest marine sanctuaries in Hawaii.
-As you snorkel, you will be accompanied by numerous curious fish that live among the vibrant and colorful coral reefs.
-After snorkeling, you will head out to find some of Hawaii's famous spinner dolphins (and, in the winter, you'll also go looking for some whales as well!)
+Come on board the Nai'a Nui, a 28-foot rigid-hull inflatable adventure craft and cruise along the historic Kona Coast, featuring views of sea caves and lava tubes.
+The destination is beautiful Kealakekua Bay, a protected marine preserve and home of the Captain Cook Monument.
+Here you can snorkel at one of the nicest marine sanctuaries in Hawaii, surrounded by numerous curious fish that live among the vibrant and colorful coral reefs.
+After snorkeling, we'll head out to find a pod of spinner dolphins (and, in the winter, you'll also go looking for some whales as well!)

 - Afternoon dolphin and whale watch/snorkel tour